wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 Standard AWS CloudWatch pricing applies each time Wavefront requests metrics using the CloudWatch API.
 For pricing information, see [AWS \| Amazon CloudWatch \| Pricing](http://aws.amazon.com/cloudwatch/pricing).
 After selecting a region, you can find the current expected price under **Amazon CloudWatch API Requests**.
 In addition, custom metrics have a premium price; see the **Amazon CloudWatch Custom Metrics** section of the pricing page.
 To limit cost, by default Wavefront queries the API every 5 minutes.
 However, you can [change the request rate](#configuring-cloudwatch-metric-ingestion), which will change the cost.

 As an alternative to using the CloudWatch API for EC2 metrics, you can collect these metrics using [a Telegraf collector](telegraf.html) on each AWS instance.
-In this case, to prevent CloudWatch from requesting those metrics, you should set the **Metric Whitelist** property to allow all metrics except EC2.
+In this case, to prevent CloudWatch from requesting those metrics, you should set the **Metric Allow List** property to allow all metrics except EC2.
 For example:

 ```
 ^aws.(billing|instance|sqs|sns|reservedInstance|ebs|route53.health|ec2.status|elb|s3).*$